 Core Keeper is a 2D action platformer that adds a crafting system as its core mechanic.
 It’s also an indie family-friendly game that feels like a crossover between Runescape and Terraria – and you can play it with up to eight people.

-There’re two core gameplay in the game.
+There’re two core gameplays in the game.
 First, you explore caves to mine relics and resources.
 Second, you use these resources to build a base, craft equipment, plant crops, cook, etc. However, you need the proper tools to mine specific resources.